- 17 Nov 2023

 For this reason, it is important to note that Airtable is not intended to be a backend hosting service/real-time database like Heroku, Parse, Firebase, or MongoDB.
 Instead, Airtable is primarily designed for use cases where all users will be directly interacting within the Airtable UI.

-How does base size factor into performance?
+How does base size impact base performance?

 Formulas that reference any of the above fields